Sappaya-Sapasathan: Name

 There are slightly different interpretations of the building's name.

 The title of the winning design was Sappaya Sapha Sathan.
 The architects who submitted it said that the Buddhist term sappaya means "comfortable in dharma", and the title is supposed to mean "a place for doing good deeds or good karma".

 The building's design was inspired by a classic Thai Buddhist tale, Trai Bhum Phra Ruang, and was made to look like a temple as a reminder to officials of "Thainess" and morality, making it truly a Sappaya Sapasathan, "peaceful parliament".

 Sappaya-Sapasathan is a word combination with sappaya or the seven of Sappaya, meaning "comfortable", "conducive conditions", "supportive", and the "right thing"; and the word sapasathan, meaning "council of the peaceful".

 Design

 Sappaya-Sapasathan was designed by a team led by Theerapol Niyom, who was the winner in the building's design competition.
 Built to provide more than 424,000 m^{2} [4,600,000 square feet] of floor space, at a budget of approximately 23 billion baht, it can accommodate more than 5,000 people and parking for 2,000 cars.
-Its main features are a Thai pagoda in the center of the building, Suriyan Hall (Hall of the Sun) for House of Representative, Chantra Hall (Hall of the Moon) for Senate of Thailand, and the use of 5,018 teak trees as they represent the "DNA of Thailand".
+Its main features are a Thai pagoda in the center of the building, Surya Hall (Hall of the Sun) for House of Representative, Chandra Hall (Hall of the Moon) for Senate of Thailand, and the use of 5,018 teak trees as they represent the "DNA of Thailand".

 It also houses museums, a convention center, a seminar room, a banquet hall, and offices.
 The design has been criticised for being "religious architecture", embracing "elements of Buddhist and Hindu cosmology".